killian-mannarelli/caxbookings/README.md

 `TODO`

 ## How to use

 ### Django in general

+This part is just an very large overview of Django/DjangoRestAPI's frameworks, it is highly recommended to check the documentations of both of those to understand the project structure a little better.

 #### Django architecture

 The main project structure is as follow :
 ```
 ├──CaxBooking_django_react/